Bradford Drillers: Interstate League 1905 to 1908

 The Drillers continued Class D level Interstate League play in 1906.
-Bradford ended the season in third place in the eight–team league, as the league added the Franklin Millionaires and Hornell Pigmies franchies as expansion teams.
+Bradford ended the season in third place in the eight–team league, as the league added the Franklin Millionaires and Hornell Pigmies as expansion teams.
 Finishing with a record of 61–53, the Drillers were managed by Tom News.
 In the final standings, Bradford finished 8.0 games behind the first place Erie Fisherman.

 The 1907 Bradford Drillers placed second in the Interstate League final standings, as the league reduced teams during the season.
 The Drillers ended the season with a record of 63–54 as Eddie Foster served as manager.
 Bradford ended the season 2.0 games behind the first place Erie Sailors.
 Bradford and their partner teams of the Interstate League were plagued by bad weather and the resulting financial situation, with four teams folding.
 Erie was the only league franchise not in debt.
 Bradford, Erie, Franklin and Oil City continued were able to complete the 1907 league season as a four-team league, with Erie ending the season with the best record.
 Bradford teammates Doc Hazleton and Bill Kirwin both won 16 games to lead the Interstate League.

 In 1908, Bradford placed third in a shortened Interstate League season, as the league resumed play as a six-team league.
 On June 5, 1908, the Interstate League folded.
 With a record of 12–8, playing under manager George Rinderknecht, Bradford finished 3.5 games behind the first place Olean Candidates.
-The league did not continue play in 1909.
+The league did not resume play in the 1909 season.